Home Within a School

-Material ConneXion, an industry consultancy for materials research, supports the program's culture of innovation commitment to environmental sustainability and compliments Parsons' own collection in the Angelo Donghia Materials Center.
+Material ConneXion, an industry consultancy for materials research, supports the program's culture of innovation and commitment to environmental sustainability and complements Parsons' own collection in the Angelo Donghia Materials Center.

-The faculty of the MFA ID program, all recognized leaders in their fields, is establishing a research culture to fortify the role that interior design plays in addressing the pressing questions of today.
+The faculty of the MFA ID program, all recognized leaders in their fields, are establishing a research culture to fortify the role of interior design in addressing the pressing questions of today.
 AfterTaste, the program's annual international symposium exploring the conceptual boundaries of the interior design discipline, is a scholarly forum for this critical debate.
 AfterTaste brings together distinguished scholars and practitioners such as Petra Blaisse, Beatriz Colomina, James Casebere, and Mayer Rus to create a dialogue about the critical issues shaping the field of Interior Design.
-Past symposia have concentrated on themes including: educational models for interior design instruction, the representation of interiors, and the role of sensual perception in imagining interiors.
+Past symposia have explored themes including educational models for interior design instruction, the representation of interiors, and the role of sensual perception in imagining interiors.

-Discussion and debate is continued in print by faculty, students, and outside scholars in Scapes, SCE's multidisciplinary publication.
+Faculty, students, and outside scholars also engage in discussion and debate in Scapes, SCE's multidisciplinary publication.